carmelosammarco/MerOC/README.md

 ### TAB 2: Manipulation and visualization of netCDF files

-This tab at the moment is able to convert the netCDF files in different formats (CSV, GRD and shape files), concatenate segments of data coming from the same dataset but at different time steps and split in fuction of the time.
-It is possible split the data by day(DD), months(YYYYMM) and years(YYYY) with the additional option to add a suffix to the data generated.
-More details about the functions included with a brief description is dispayed below.
-All these function  are also distributed as separate module named [tool4nc](https://pypi.org/project/tool4nc/).
+This tab at the moment is able to convert the netCDF files in different formats (CSV, GRD and shape files), concatenate segments of data coming from the same dataset but at different time steps and split in function of the time.
+It is possible split the data by day(DD), months(YYYYMM) and years(YYYY)with the additional option to add a suffix to the data generated.
+More details about the functions included with a brief description are displayed in a separate python module named [tool4nc](https://pypi.org/project/tool4nc/).

-#### nctocsv ("path_input file", "path_output folder")

-This function converts a netCDF file to a csv file.
-It will generate two csv files called file.csv and file_cleaned.csv respectively.
-The file_cleaned.csv is cleaned by all the NAN values and it is considered the final output file of this function.

-#### nctoshape ("path_input file", "path_output folder", "variable_name")

-This function converts a netCDF file into a shape file (Point features).
-Firstly, it will generate two csv files called file.csv and file_cleaned.csv respectively.
-After that, the file_cleaned.csv (purified by all the NAN values) is used to extract the corresponding shapefile representing a variable’s values which is the third argument of this function.

-#### nctogrd ("path_input file", "path_output folder")

-This function converts a netCDF file into a GRD file.

-#### concatnc ("path_input folder")

-This function can concatenate segments of data coming from the same dataset but at different time steps.
-It will generate a file called “concatenated.nc” as result.
-The only argument needed is the folder where the files are located.

-#### splitnc ("path_input file",  "path_output folder", "type", "suffix")

-This function can split the data by type; DAY (DD), MONTH (YYYYMM) and YEAR (YYYY).
-It gives the option to add a suffix to the generated data.

-#### plotintime ("path_input file","variable_name","path_output folder",frame_for_second)

-This fuction is able to generate a dynamic plot showing the variation of the selected variable in fuction of the time steps recorded into.

-## Be aware that:

-This software is in development so it can be possible find bugs, errors and imprecisions.
-Please to report them if you can.
-In the speciphic the major improvment need to be done with:

-#### - The plotintime fuction:

-It works just in particular conditions in which "lat" and "lon" are the metadata name attributes for both latitude and longitude and the input file has just one depth record.
-In the next future i will try to let it works for other latitude/longitude metadata record names.
-As long term project the aim is to use both data at single depth and with multi-depths.
-For the latter I would like let the user decide in which  level focus on and also be able to display variation in fuction of depth.

-#### - The downwload by depth function:

-In some occasion and with some dataset, the fuction is not able to retrieve the data.
-Probably related to the metadata depth information stored.

 ## Others useful information: